-The taxable benefit for the year is calculated as follows:
+Method 2.
+Under Method 2, the annual taxable benefit is calculated as follows:

-- (i) The Dutch Resident Individual's assets and liabilities taxed under this regime, including the Ordinary Shares and Warrants, are allocated over the following three categories: (a) bank savings, (b) other investments, including the Ordinary Shares and Warrants, and (c) liabilities. - (ii) The return (rendement) in respect of these assets and liabilities is calculated as follows (the return is at a minimum nihil): - a) a deemed return on the fair market value of the actual amount of bank savings and cash on January 1 of the relevant calendar year; plus

-- b) a deemed return on the fair market value of the actual amount of other investments, including the Ordinary Shares and Warrants, on January 1 of the relevant calendar year; minus - c) a deemed return on the sum of the fair market value of the actual amount of liabilities on January 1 of the relevant calendar year less the statutory threshold for liabilities (drempel). - (iii) The return percentage (%) (rendementspercentage) is calculated as follows: - by dividing the return calculated under (ii) above by the net investment assets for the year of the Dutch Resident Individual; multiplied by - b) 100 - (iv) The taxable base (grondslag sparen en beleggen) is calculated as follows: - a) the net investment assets for the year of the Dutch Resident Individual; minus - b) the applicable statutory threshold. - (v) The taxable benefit for the year is equal to the taxable base calculated under (iv) above multiplied by the return percentage calculated under (iii) above.
+- (i) The Dutch Resident Individual's assets and liabilities taxed under this regime, including the Ordinary Shares and Warrants, are allocated over the following three categories: (a) bank savings, (b) other investments, including the Ordinary Shares and Warrants, and (c) liabilities. - (ii) The return (rendement) in respect of these assets and liabilities is calculated as follows (the return is at a minimum nihil): - a) a deemed return on the fair market value of the actual amount of bank savings and cash on January 1 of the relevant calendar year; plus - b) a deemed return on the fair market value of the actual amount of other investments, including the Ordinary Shares and Warrants, on January 1 of the relevant calendar year; minus - c) a deemed return on the sum of the fair market value of the actual amount of liabilities on January 1 of the relevant calendar year less the statutory threshold for liabilities (drempel). - (iii) The return percentage (%) (rendementspercentage) is calculated as follows: - a) by dividing the return calculated under (ii) above by the net investment assets for the year of the Dutch Resident Individual; multiplied by - b) 100. - (iv) The taxable base (grondslag sparen en beleggen) is calculated as follows: - a) the net investment assets for the year of the Dutch Resident Individual; minus - b) the applicable statutory threshold. - (v) The taxable benefit for the year is equal to the taxable base calculated under (iv) above multiplied by the return percentage calculated under (iii) above.

-At the date hereof, the deemed returns for the different investment categories mentioned under ii. above have been temporarily set at: (a) 0.36%, (b) 6.17% and (c) 2.57%.
-The definitive percentages for the year 2023 will be published in the first months of 2024 and will have retroactive effect to January 1, 2023.
-Transactions in the three-month period before and after January 1 of the relevant calendar year implemented to arbitrate between the deemed return percentages applicable to bank savings, other investments and liabilities will for this purpose be ignored if the holder of Ordinary Shares or Warrants cannot sufficiently demonstrate that such transactions are implemented for other than tax reasons.
+At the date hereof, the deemed returns for the different investment categories mentioned under (ii) above have been temporarily set at: (a) 0.01%, (b) 5.69% and (c) 2.46%.
+The definitive percentages for the year 2022 will be published in the first months of 2023 and will have retroactive effect to January 1, 2022.\